robert-osborne/django-kevin/README.md

 *Prerequisites: Heroku Toolbelt and heroku-config*

-First step is to deploy to Heroku with the post_compile script in bin/ so that node functions can be installed globally.
+First step is to deploy to Heroku with the post_compile script in bin/ so that node functions can be installed for python to call them.

     git init
     git add .